-Choose menu "System Tools → Time Settings", you can configure the time on the following screen
+Choose menu "System Tools → Time Settings", you can configure the time on the following screen.

-Figure 4-77 Time settings
+Figure 4-71 Time settings

-- > Time zone Select your local time zone from this drop-down list. - > Date Enter your local date in MM/DD/YY into the right blanks. - > Time Enter your local time in HH/MM/SS into the right blanks. - > NTP Server 1 / NTP Server 2 Enter the address or domain of the NTP Server 1 or NTP Server 2, and then the Router will get the time from the NTP Server preferentially.
-In addition, the Router built-in some common NTP Servers, so it can get time automatically once it connects the Internet. - Enable Daylight Saving Check the box to enable the Daylight Saving function. - > Start The time to start the Daylight Saving.
-Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - > End The time to end the Daylight Saving.
-Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - Daylight Saving Status Displays the status whether the Daylight Saving is in use.
+- > Time Zone - Select your local time zone from this pull down list. - > Date - Enter your local date in MM/DD/YY into the right blanks. - > Time - Enter your local time in HH/MM/SS into the right blanks. - NTP Server Prior Enter the address for the NTP Server, then the Router will get the time from the NTP Server preferentially.
+In addition, for some built-in common NTP Servers, the Router can get time automatically once it connects the Internet.

-To set time manually:
+To configure the system manually:

+- 1. Select your local time zone.

+- Enter date and time in the right blanks.

+- 3. Click Save to save the configuration.

+To configure the system automatically:

 - 1. Select your local time zone. - 2.
-Enter the Date in Month/Day/Year format. - 3.
-Enter the Time in Hour/Minute/Second format. - 4.
-Click Save.

-To set time automatically:

-- 1. Select your local time zone. - 2.
-Enter the address or domain of the NTP Server I or NTP Server II. - 3.
-Click the Get GMT button to get system time from Internet if you have connected to the Internet.
+Enter the IP address for NTP Server Prior. - Click the Get GMT button to get system time from Internet if you have connected to the Internet.